 Donald W. Haddad

-Don Haddad, now retired and living in Ohio, is an internationally noted composer and accomplished horn player.
-He completed his undergraduate degree at Ohio University and earned graduate degrees at the University of Colorado and the University of Texas.
+Don Haddad was an internationally noted composer and accomplished horn player.
+He was born in Marietta, Ohio, on January 11, 1935 to Issac (Ike) and Louise Bacela Haddad.
+He graduated from Marietta High School in 1952 and completed an undergraduate degree in music at Ohio University.
+He then earned graduate degrees at the University of Colorado and the University of Texas.
 Additional study was taken at the Aspen Festival of Music and Chautauqua Institute of Music.
 Horn teachers included Philip Farkas, James Chambers of the New York Philharmonic, Myron Bloom of the Chicago Symphony, and Forrest Standley of the Pittsburgh Symphony.

 Haddad began his teaching career as a graduate assistant in theory at Ohio University.
 His first full-time position was at West Texas State University, where he also played principal horn in the Amarillo Symphony.
 His composing and his work in the AS impressed its conductor, Clyde Roller, and Haddad was brought to the attention of the Interlochen Arts Academy and invited to teach there.